159 years and they haven’t turned this open space into a mall! Don’t you just love that?

 A visual break of a brick and concrete path…

 Cactus Garden with a wide variety of cacti… a good exhibit to show the difference between tall and short, thin and fat, round and angled, prickly and smooth, brown and green.
-Can you spot the Mickey Mouse looking variety?
+Can you spot the Mickey Mouse looking cactus?

 There are many cactus leaves carved with names of people.